Guide section

 );

 For production apps, put fallback behavior in one shared image component.
-That keeps product pages, profile cards, dashboards, and content previews consistent.
+That keeps product pages, profile cards, dashboards, and content previews consistent while avoiding repeated error-handler logic.

 Use different fallbacks by context